Smalls1652/SmallsOnline.TeamsAttendance/README.md

 ## 🧑‍💻 Building from source

-In addition to the requirements listed in [#Requirements](#requirements), these need to be installed on your system:
+In addition to the requirements listed in [the requirements section](#Requirements), these need to be installed on your system:

 - [.NET 7 (or higher) SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 - [`PlatyPS` v0.14.2](https://www.powershellgallery.com/packages/platyPS/0.14.2)